Skip to content

 609.221 (assault in the first degree); 609.222 (assault in the second degree); 609.223 (assault in the third degree); 609.2231 (assault in the fourth degree); 609.224 (assault in the fifth degree); 609.2242 (domestic assault); 609.2247 (domestic assault by strangulation);

-FAQ: “What if my conviction is no longer on ‘crimes of violence’ list?”
+FAQ: “What if crime is no longer on ‘crimes of violence’ list?”

 Does the Minnesota felony “Crimes of Violence” list at the time of the conviction control?
 Or is the current version of the Minnesota felony “Crimes of Violence” statutes that controls?
 The current version controls.